How To Grow Your Website Traffic with SEO

 A backlink’s quality is, in general, directly related to the authority of the source website.
 You can use various tools (free and paid) like Moz’s Domain Authority checker, among others to check for site authority.

-The secret in getting high-quality backlinks, however, is the quality of your content.
+The secret to getting high-quality backlinks, however, is the quality of your content.
 If your content is good and contains useful information, someone will link you sooner or later.
 On the other hand, no tactics can help low-quality content to get backlinks (at least, legally).

 So, the tactics we’ll list below are just means to amplify the performance of high-quality content: